 The season of Christmas is only 12 days long (the song was for a reason!) and sometimes that means we observe Christmas Eve, Christmas Day and another Sunday or two of the Christmas season in church, depending on what day of the week Christmas Day falls.
-If you come to church during this time, you’ll hear the most familiar hymns, you’ll see our regal Christmas trees that adorn our altar, and together, you’ll celebrate the mystery of how a small baby born to a young girl in Palestine 2,000 years ago changed the whole world.
+If you come to church during this time, you’ll hear the most familiar hymns, you’ll see our regal Christmas trees that adorn our altar, and together, we’ll celebrate the mystery of how a small baby born to a young girl in Palestine 2,000 years ago changed the whole world.

 During the Christmas season, we offer…

 All children (most enjoyable for ages 2+) are invited to participate in the Children’s Pageant service.
 There is a rehearsal for all children right after church on the Sunday prior to Christmas Eve, during which we provide lunch, try on costumes, and rehearse the Pageant itself.
 Older youth provide music, readings, serve at the altar, and shepherd the younger children.
 Childcare is available.
-If you or your children would like to assist with this special service, contact Sarah Petersen at: firstname.lastname@example.org
+If you or your children would like to assist with this special service, contact Sarah Petersen.

-These celebratory services incorporate Holy Communion, traditional carols for the whole congregation to sing, wonderful anthems from our Parish Choir accompanied by an orchestra made up of local musicians.
+These celebratory services incorporate Holy Communion, traditional carols for the whole congregation to sing, and wonderful anthems from our Parish Choir accompanied by an orchestra made up of local musicians.

-1) the 5pm gets the most full, so if you prefer a bit more elbow-room, try the 8pm or the 11pm!
+1) the 5pm gets the most full, so if you prefer a bit more elbow room, try the 8pm or the 11pm!

 2) Childcare is available at the 5pm service, but not at the 8pm or 11pm service.